sreesreejuks/fabric-patterns/patterns/artvisor/README.md

 ## Overview

 **Artvisor** is the ultimate guide to get **quick** insights on all forms of art.
 It provides structured and detailed insights into various art forms, tailored to the unique attributes of each.
-This pattern ensures clarity, cultural sensitivity, and depth, making it a powerful resource for art enthusiasts, researchers, and educators alike. 🖌️🎭
+This pattern ensures clarity, cultural sensitivity, and depth, making it a powerful resource for art enthusiasts, researchers, and educators alike.
+Just input the name, title, author or any available information.
+For models that support it, you can attach an image and it will attempt to identify it. 🖌️🎭

 ---